Trachycarpus fortunei: Description

 Growing to 12-20 ft tall, Trachycarpus fortunei is a single-stemmed fan palm.
 The diameter of the trunk is up to 15-30 in.
-Its texture is very rough, with the persistent leaf bases clasping the stem as layers of coarse fibrous material.
+Its texture is very rough, with the persistent leaf bases clasping the stem as layers of coarse dark grey-brown fibrous material.
 The leaves have long petioles which are bare except for two rows of small spines, terminating in a rounded fan of numerous leaflets.
 Each leaf is 140–190 cm long, with the petiole 60–100 cm long, and the leaflets up to 90 cm long.
 It is a somewhat variable plant, especially as regards its general appearance; and some specimens are to be seen with leaf segments having straight and others having drooping tips.

 The flowers are yellow (male) and greenish (female), about 2-4 mm across, borne in large branched panicles up to 1 m long in spring; it is dioecious, with male and female flowers produced on separate trees.
 The fruit is a yellow to blue-black, reniform (kidney-shaped) drupe 10-12 mm long, ripening in mid-autumn.

 Distribution and habitat

 This plant has been cultivated in China and Japan for thousands of years.
 This makes tracking its natural range difficult.
 It is believed to originate in central China (Hubei southwards), southern Japan (Kyushu), south to northern Myanmar and northern India, growing at altitudes of 100–2400 m.

-Due to its widespread use as an ornamental plant, the palm has become naturalised in southern regions of Switzerland, and has become an invasive species of concern.

-Windmill palm is one of the hardiest palms.
+Trachycarpus fortunei is one of the hardiest palms.
 It tolerates cool, moist summers as well as cold winters, as it grows at much higher altitudes than other species, up to 2400 m in the mountains of southern China.
-However, it is not the northernmost naturally occurring palm in the world, as European fan palm (Chamaerops humilis) grows further north in the Mediterranean.
+However, it is not the northernmost naturally occurring palm in the world, as European fan palm (Chamaerops humilis) grows farther north in the Mediterranean.